awsdocs/aws-codecommit-user-guide/doc_source/how-to-compare-commits.md

 ## Compare Any Two Commit Specifiers<a name="how-to-compare-commits-compare"></a>

-You can view the differences between any two commit specifiers in the AWS CodeCommit console\.
+You can view the differences between any two commit specifiers in the CodeCommit console\.
 Commit specifiers are references, such as branches, tags, and commit IDs\.

-1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.
+1. Open the CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

 1. On the **Repositories** page, choose the repository where you want to compare commits, branches, or tagged commits\.